zwadhams/AutoVulnDiscovery/Assignment2/README.md

 - Field Injection: Insert SMTP commands or headers inside other fields.<br/>
 - Malformed Inputs: Use invalid email addresses, missing angle brackets, broken headers, or invalid MIME types.<br/>
 - Boundary Testing: Test minimum and maximum length constraints for each field.<br/>
-- Command Sequences: Experiment with illegal command sequences or skipping mandatory steps (e.g., sending DATA before MAIL FROM).<br/>
+- Command Sequences: Experiment with illegal command sequences or skipping mandatory steps (e.g., sending DATA before MAIL FROM).<br/>'

+Heres what I tried already:

+crash2.py do not edit, it's the exact config that got me the second crash.
+I used random.seed() to recreate results.
+Tried and didn't work:
+I have messed with the date inputs, making them invalid etc. multiple emails cc, to and from from and rcpt check for valid address, cc doesn't
+I tried removing or changing the order of smpt commands (FROM etc) these cases are handled.